Last Updated: June 11, 2022

 In 2019, retail sales in the UK via mobile devices were £50.36 billion

 The revenue growth of 10.78% in 2020 is a clear sign that people have spent more money on online shopping during the COVID-19 pandemic.
 Mobile shopping statistics UK for 2020 demonstrate potential revenue growth in the following years.
-If UK shoppers continue to spend more money online, the revenue from mCommerce will reach £105.28 billion.
+If UK shoppers continue to spend more money online, the revenue from mCommerce will reach £105.28 billion in 2024.

 You will find it simply beyond belief that the revenue of companies who sell products online through mobile devices reached £33.3 billion in 2019